 The Ellis Island inspection process took several hours, and did not guarantee that an individual or their family would pass.
 Immigrants endured medical inspections and hours of legal questioning before they were allowed to step on American soil.
-Many were detained because they were sick, didn't have immediate family members to meet them, or didn't have the financial means to settle in the United States.
+Many were detained because they were sick.
+In fact, on July 19, 1884, then President Chester Arthur issued a proclamation allowing the government to quarantine people entering the United States to prevent the spread of pestilence due to mounting concerns over tuberculosis.
+Other times, immigrants were detained because they didn't have immediate family members to meet them or didn't have the financial means to settle in the United States.
 Only a very small percentage were deported due to health problems or other issues.

 Immigration through Ellis Island may have been a challenge for many, but it was their chance to make a new life for themselves.
 For scores of determined immigrants, the brutal questions and inspections were merely the price of admission to America.

 When immigrants arrived at Ellis Island, they were funneled through a line in the Great Hall.
 In addition to medical examinations, they spent several hours answering questions.
 They were asked 29 questions with the help of an interpreter, including these:

 Are you meeting a relative here in America?
 Who?

 Have you been in a prison, almshouse, or institution for care of the insane?